zalando/skipper/docs/reference/filters.md

 ## ratelimit

-Per skipper instance calculated ratelimit, that allows number of requests to a backend.
+Per skipper instance calculated ratelimit, that allows forwarding a number of requests to the backend group.
 You need to run skipper with command line flag `-enable-ratelimits`.

 Parameters: